wisq/dyn_chan/README.md

 DynChan is a Discord bot that dynamically creates voice channels on demand, then cleans them up when they sit unused for too long.

+To see this in action, check out the [demo video](https://raw.githubusercontent.com/wisq/dyn_chan/master/demo.mp4).
+(This uses a 5-second idle timeout, which is absurdly short.)

 ## Discord setup

 To start, you'll need to create a Discord bot account: